salween/salween.github.io/index.md

 Your main responsibility will be to work with the mobile developer team to design and develop custom business application for our clients.
 </p>

-## React Native Mobile
+## React Native Mobile Developer

 ### Basic Requirements:
 - Thai Nationality only
 - Bachelor’s degree in Computer Science Degree or related fields
-- Ability to work independently.
+- Ability to work independently
 - Ability to meet deadlines

 ### Technology Requirements: